Adhamxiii/animagic/README.md

 ## Live Demo

-You can access the live version of Wheel Master Academy [here](https://animagic-five.vercel.app/).
+You can access the live version of animagic [here](https://animagic-five.vercel.app/).

 ### Contact Me